hamelin7/BASH-CreateNewUsers/README.md

-Create new users from a text file using Bash.
+Create new users from a text file using BASH.